 The Museum is kicking off Ava’s Centennial year with the Ava Gardner Festival, October 7-9.
 This southern starlet will be celebrating her 100th birthday on Christmas Eve of 2022 and the museum plans to make the entire year all about marking the occasion.
-This includes the debut of numerous projects currently in the works, the first of which was debuted this week in Downtown Smithfield.
+This includes the debut of numerous projects currently in the works, the first two of which are already open to visitation by the public.

 The Ava Gardner Mural, located on the side of the museum, and visible to west bound traffic on Market St., is the culmination of nearly a year of work by the Ava Gardner Museum.
-It is also part of a larger project that includes a soon to be revealed commemorative rose garden.
-Funding for this Centennial project was provided by the Joy W. Pope Memorial Grant, the Johnston County Arts Council, and one of Ava’s previous companions Carmen Vargas.
+The mural portrays Ava's life from her Discovery Photo, three selections from her career, and her later life in London with her beloved Corgi, Morgan.

 About the Mural Artist